nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 5) Sherwin
 ```
 If the command input is `delstaff 2 pn/CS2102 Project`
-Index 2 in this case would refer to Jayden and then we would find the Staff Jayden
+Index 2 in this case would refer to Jayden, and then we would find the Staff Jayden
-within CS2102 project's Staff list and delete Staff Jayden if it exist.
+within CS2102 project's Staff list and delete Staff Jayden if they exist.

 Exception is thrown for the following cases:
 * If the Staff list or Project list is empty (Nothing is displayed).